Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Discussion and perspective

 The omnipresence of supergranule aggregation across all accessible Rayleigh and Prandtl numbers highlights the importance of an understanding of secondary (and subsequent) instabilities \citep{Chapman1980a, Chapman1980} slightly above the onset of convection.
 It is intriguing that such mechanisms survive even into the fully turbulent states of the flows \citep{Vieweg2021} where patterns are typically highly susceptible to the influence of instabilities and defects on each other \citep{Busse1978, Busse2003}.
 Moreover, additional physical mechanisms are required to stop the gradual supergranule aggregation before reaching the numerically finite domain size.
-Weak rotation around the vertical axis has turned out to effectively interrupt this process in the turbulent regime \citep{Vieweg2022b} while also the primary instability changes qualitatively with $k_{\textrm{h, crit}} > 0$ once rotation is only strong enough \citep{Dowling1988, Takehiro2002}.
-Interestingly, the ratio of thermal diffusivities $\kappa_{\textrm{f}} / \kappa_{\textrm{s}}$ promises similar effects \citep{Hurle1967}.
-This is of particular importance to better resemble the motivating geo- and astrophysical flows and will be addressed in future studies.
+Weak rotation around the vertical axis has turned out to effectively interrupt this process in the turbulent regime \citep{Vieweg2022b} while also the primary instability changes qualitatively with $k_{\textrm{h, crit}} > 0$ once rotation is sufficiently strong \citep{Dowling1988, Takehiro2002}.
+Interestingly, the ratio of thermal diffusivities $\kappa_{\textrm{f}} / \kappa_{\textrm{s}}$ seems to promise similar effects \citep{Hurle1967}.
+This is of particular importance to better resemble the motivating geophysical and astrophysical flows and will be addressed in future studies.

-\backsection[Acknowledgements]{ The author thanks Prof. J. Schumacher for valuable comments on the early manuscript. }
+\backsection[Acknowledgements]{ The author thanks Prof. Jörg Schumacher for valuable comments on the early manuscript. }

 \backsection[Funding] { The author is supported by the Deutsche Forschungsgemeinschaft within the Priority Programme DFG-SPP 1881 \enquote{Turbulent Superstructures} as well as grant no. 1410/31-1.
 He gratefully acknowledges the Gauss Centre for Supercomuting e.V. (\href{www.gauss-centre.eu}{\texttt{www.gauss-centre.eu}}) for funding this work by providing computing resources on the GCS supercomputer SuperMUC-NG at Leibnitz Supercomputing Centre within project pn68ni and through the John von Neumann Institute for Computing (NIC) on the GCS supercomputer JUWELS at Jülich Supercomputing Center (JSC) within projects mesoc and nonbou.
 Additionally, he acknowledges the computing centre of the Technische Universität Ilmenau for providing access to, as well as computing and storage resources on its compute cluster MaPaCC4. }